hexchat/documentation/appearance.rst

 Theme Manager
 -------------

-The theme manager is a simple external application, which is included with the `installer <http://hexchat.net/downloads.html>`_ on Windows and `buildable <building.html#building-theme-manager>`_ on Unix, that helps install themes.

-The themes are distributed as :file:`.hct` files.
+We distribute themes as :file:`.hct` files.
 These are just simply ZIP archives that you can extract manually and install into your `config folder <settings.html#config-files>`_.
 Some themes can be found `here <http://dl.hexchat.net/themes/>`_.

+The theme manager is a simple external application, which is included with the `installer <http://hexchat.net/downloads.html>`_ on Windows and `buildable <building.html#building-theme-manager>`_ on Unix, that helps install themes.

 .. image:: http://i.imgur.com/iwDcvLL.png
    :align: center